sseneca42/Outer-Wilds-Autosplitter/README.md

 # Outer-Wilds-Autosplitter
-*If you have any comment or issue, including any comment or suggestion regarding this README, contact me on Discord Nepo#2778.
-Any help or suggestion is appreciated*<br>
+*If you have any comment or issue, including any comment or suggestion regarding this README, contact me on Discord Nepo#2778.<br>
+Any help or suggestion is appreciated !*<br>
 *Join the [Outer Wilds Speedrun Discord Server](https://discord.gg/T69zH3UnSZ) !*

 ## What is this?